Adore2113/MarsHSim/docs/dev_log.md

 ##      04/09/2026
     ♡ fixed variables in v1_state_variables.md and added / fixed section headers in other files

-    ♡ fixed light function to work with daylight and sunlight logic
+    ♡ fixed light function to work w. daylight and sunlight logic

     ♡ considering extra lighting option for when there are times where there isn't any sunlight for so many days, to help keep crew moral up (wellness lights)